nothings/stb-imv/readme_binary.txt

 INSTALLING

-  Put it somewhere on your path.
+  Put imv.exe somewhere on your path.

+  If you prefer to use a stripped-down version and you're sure you have GDI+, use imv_light.exe, which is less than 2/3rds the size of imv.exe.

 LAUNCHING

   Run on the commandline as:

      imv [imagefile]

   You can use 'open with' and it will do the right thing.
 You can